Biosocial Postdoctoral Training Program

 |Rebecca Fryemail@example.com||Environmental Sciences & Engineering|

-Postdoctoral scholars are expected to be in the program for 2-3 years and complete 19 hours of coursework designed to complement their professional and research interests.
+Postdoctoral scholars are expected to be in the program for 2-3 years.
+While there are no formal coursework requirements, postdocs are encouraged to audit courses to expand their disciplinary training.

 Incoming postdoctoral scholars assemble a team of two co-mentors.
 At least one of the mentors must be from a discipline that is different from the pre-doctoral home department.